mjhea0/node-workshop/outline.md

 # Outline

-v0.0.10
+v0.0.11

 ### End Goal

-Build a full-stack application with Node and Express where the user can authenticate via Twitter.
-Once authenticated, the user is then displayed some nice charts and graphs populated with data from the Twitter API.
+Build a full-stack application with Node and Express where the user can authenticate via [Gnip](https://gnip.com/).
+Once authenticated, the user is then displayed some nice charts and graphs populated with data from the Gnip API.

 ### Example Code